John Winkin: University of Maine

 Winkin became head baseball coach at the University of Maine in 1975, taking over for Jack Butterfield, who had left to become the head coach of South Florida.
 His arrival spawned an era of great success for the Black Bears that included six College World Series appearances and a third-place finish.
 Winkin's teams, composed largely of players from Maine and the other five New England states, proved to be formidable competition for major southern and western universities that had substantially larger budgets and fielded superior talent.

 Maine's success on the national stage was even more surprising given the state's long winters that often resulted in snow-covered ground well into April and muddy fields in May.
 Conditions often limited the Black Bears outdoor on-campus baseball activity to less than two months, while players for colleges in warm-weather climates were able to train outdoors year-round.
 Maine, like other northern schools, would head south early in the season, playing multiple weeks worth of games on the road against top-caliber teams.
 Winkin also pioneered an innovative system of indoor baseball training and workouts, which he detailed in one of his books.
-His Maine teams gained a broad following, initially as underdogs and later as respected upstarts, when ESPN televised the College World Series to national audiences.

 In 1975, Winkin's first season, the Black Bears set a school record with 25 wins and matched the team's best-ever .750 winning percentage, but lost in the NCAA regionals.
 Senior right-hander Fred Howard, a Butterfield recruit, went on to pitch in the majors with the Chicago White Sox.

 In 1976 the Black Bears won a new team record 29 games and earned their first CWS berth under Winkin.
 It was also the school's first appearance in Omaha since 1964, when Butterfield led Maine to three wins and a third-place finish.
 Following a 3–2 loss to Eastern Michigan, Winkin's team knocked off heavily favored Auburn (9–8) and Washington State (6–3) before being eliminated by Arizona State (7–0).
 The 1976 team included future major leaguer Bert Roberge and future Clemson baseball coach Jack Leggett.